geunee20/geunee20.github.io/_posts/2024-06-20-Controller-Design-Day-6.md

 - The sensitivity to pole placement that I encountered should be mitigated by the LQR's systematic approach to gain selection.
 - The challenges in transitioning from swing-up to stabilization control should be reduced with the more sophisticated Energy Shaping method.
-- The overall robustness of the system should improve, potentially allowing us to handle larger disturbances and a wider range of initial conditions.
+- The overall robustness of the system should improve, potentially allowing me to handle larger disturbances and a wider range of initial conditions.

 In my next update, I'll dive into the theory behind LQR and Energy Shaping control, implement these methods for my inverted pendulum system, and compare their performance against my current pole placement and Bang-Bang control strategies.
 I're excited to see how these advanced techniques will improve my inverted pendulum's behavior across various scenarios!